 We are rooted in our nation’s history

 Tufts Medical Center’s founding institution was the Boston Dispensary, established in 1796 by early American patriots including Paul Revere and Samuel Adams.
 This makes us the oldest permanent medical facility in New England and the third oldest in the country.
-Floating Hospital for Children, our onsite pediatric hospital, began its life as a hospital ship in the Boston Harbor in 1894 before coming onshore permanently in 1931.
+Tufts Children's Hospital, our onsite pediatric hospital, began its life as a hospital ship in the Boston Harbor in 1894 before coming onshore permanently in 1931.

 Nationally recognized care